Thursday, 18 June 2015

-We counted the locks and at the fifth one we crossed over and took a small road through undulating fields to the village of Labastide d’Anjou.
+Using our very detailed home-made map, we counted the locks and at the fifth one we crossed over and took a small road through undulating fields to the village of Labastide d’Anjou.

 As we reached the main street we saw a hotel with tables set out cheerfully on the footpath.
 Having found out from the barman that the boulangerie was in a side street behind the hotel, we made a quick trip there before settling down for the first coffee of the day.

 It was 10:30 am, just right for second breakfast.

 Across the street was a large stone building with a bell tower like a church, but with huge arched plate-glass windows along the side like a market hall – a bit of a puzzle.
 Perhaps it served God on Sundays and Mammon the rest of the time.

 As we left the village towards the highway (the D6113), we went past a shiny new shopping centre, which also included a bar.
 Useless information for us, but it was good to know that all would not have been lost if the hotel had been closed.

 A short distance along the highway we came to the bridge over the Rigole, and turned off onto the gravel path beside it.